-The scheduling order that puts the case on an L&T track which is used to efficiently move the case through the system.
+At the scheduling conference, the calendar judge will give the parties a scheduling order that puts the case on an L&T track which is used to efficiently move the case through the system.
 This order sets the closing date for discovery, generally 45 days after the scheduling conference.
-After this date, any motions related to discovery require leave of court.
+After this date, no motions relating to discovery can be filed, except by leave of court.
 The mediation date is also set at the scheduling conference.
 The date of mediation is usually 30 days after the close of discovery.
-On the date of mediation, parties should report either virtually or to Building C, 410 E Street N.W., Second Floor, Washington, D.C.
-20001.
+On the date of mediation, parties should report to Building C, 410 E Street N.W., Second Floor, Washington, D.C.
+20001, not the building where the L&T Clerk's Office and courtroom are located.